What Is the Address Format of Singapore?

 From my personal experience, omitting building name in a Singapore address will not have a major impact on mail deliverability.

-Not all buildings or HDB flats have a building name, and it is acceptable to format an address as follows:
+Not all buildings in Singapore have a building name, and it is acceptable to format an address as follows:

 101 Marlow Street #12-05